lgbouma/goumlab/content/blog/learning/obs_jupiter.md

 Pics or it didn't happen; put my camera phone to the eyepiece.
 Some day soon: better cameras, less blur.
 Pictures below are with no filter, and with a bit of recoloring to remove glare.
+The bands aren't visible, but the moons and planet are.

 ![nofilter]({attach}/blog/images/jupiter_nofilter.png)